 Pastoral Care and Student Well-Being

-A common thread linking our core curriculum, pastoral care and values education is a philosophical approach to behaviour management known as ‘Restorative Practices’.
-Restorative Practices (RP) enables students to explore harm that has been caused in conflict situations and to find common solutions/agreements for a positive way forward.
-This approach is effective at providing students with the skills required to resolve conflict situations without having to resort to anti-social behaviour.
-RP uses conflict as an opportunity for learning, particularly in areas of communication, self-awareness and understanding how one’s actions impact upon others.
-RP is used in conjunction with other discipline measures such as detentions, Diary monitoring and suspensions.
+A common thread linking our core curriculum, pastoral care and education values is a philosophical approach to behaviour management known as ‘Restorative Practices’.
+Restorative Practices enables students to explore harm that has been caused in conflict situations and to find common solutions for a positive way forward.
+This approach is effective in providing students with the skills required to resolve conflict situations and develop positive relationships.

 The Head of Middle School has specific responsibility for the educational well-being of all students in the Middle School ensuring operational processes of the Middle School Precinct are aligned with best-practice delivery models.
 The Head of Middle School is also the Year 9 Co-ordinator and is supported by a Year Level Co-ordinator for Years 7 and 8, to deliver effective pastoral care to all students.
 The Deputy Principal (Curriculum), Mrs Mary Hall, has overall responsibility for the co-ordination of curriculum in the Middle School and is supported by a Curriculum Team that consists of the Year 7 Curriculum Co-ordinator (Mrs Cheryl Kybus), the Heads of Faculties and the Head of Middle School.
 The Middle School Teachers, the Pastoral Care Team and the Curriculum Team work collaboratively to ensure a student-centred approach to teaching and learning and an educational philosophy that is built upon high expectations and high support.